angiepenaaa/menvue/README.md

 3. Set up environment variables:
    - Copy `.env.example` to `.env`
    - Fill in your Supabase project URL and anon key
+   - Configure Google OAuth in your Supabase project

 # DoorDash Drive API (for delivery integration)
 DOORDASH_DEVELOPER_ID=416969ad-68be-44d4-a944-81c477988a73